imouiche/TI-NERmerger/README.md

   <em>Figure 1: TI-NERmerger framework</em>
 </p>

-- Sample datasets 1 and 2 are provided for testing before applying the tool to large datasets.
+- Sample datasets 1 and 2 are provided for testing before applying the tool to large datasets (eg. dnrti, aptner).

 - Run the code as follows: